Skip to content

 Who rents in Kirkland, WA, and what they pay

-Tracked one-bedroom rent in Kirkland, WA averages $2,301/mo.
-At the local median household income of $143,533, that works out to 19% of gross income, well within the 25 percent comfortable-rent threshold.
+Tracked one-bedroom rent in Kirkland, WA averages $2,400/mo, with two-bedroom units averaging $3,150/mo.
+At the local median household income of $143,533, that works out to 20% of gross income, well within the 25 percent comfortable-rent threshold.

 The U.S. Census Bureau's American Community Survey 2023 release pegged median gross rent in Kirkland, WA at $2,342/mo.
-The current tracked market average runs 5% below that benchmark, reflecting both two to three years of rent growth and the fact that the Census figure covers all renter-occupied housing in Kirkland, WA while the tracked market average covers units currently listed in larger apartment communities.
+The current tracked market average runs 0% higher than that benchmark, reflecting both two to three years of rent growth and the fact that the Census figure covers all renter-occupied housing in Kirkland, WA while the tracked market average covers units currently listed in larger apartment communities.

 What salary do I need to live comfortably in Kirkland, WA?